hollyjanedalton/final_ironhack_project/README.md

 Whenever my mom came to visit, one of her only requests was that wherever we stayed, there needed to be a Starbucks nearby (a true Starbucks fanatic).
 It was no easy feat finding an Airbnb/Hotel within walking distance to a Starbucks everytime, so, I had to wonder--
 #### Are Americans really Starbucks #1 Fans?
 Where else in the world is Starbucks as popular as it is in the US?

+---

 ### Questions:
-Using Starbucks location data integrated with global population data, I answer these questions:
+Using Starbucks location data with webscraped global population data, I answer these questions:

-1. How are Starbucks locations spread overseas?
-      - What countries have the most Starbucks coffeehouses?
-      - What countries have the most Starbucks coffeehouses, per capita?
+1. What countries have the most Starbucks cafes (by count), per capita, and by area (density)?
-      - What countries have the highest density of Starbucks coffeehouses, by area?
-2. Where in the world does Starbucks open the earliest, and at what time?
+3. Where in the world does Starbucks open the earliest, and at what time?
-3. Where in the world are the two Starbucks locations closest in proximity to one another?
+4. Where are the two Starbucks locations that are closest to each another?

 ---